hindu-comm/weblogs/manasataramgini/2012/04/2012-04-07_on-feathers-fleas-and-big-stem-birds.md

 of Russia, *Saurophthirus*, with potential blood-sucking siphonate mouthparts and large claws, about 12mm in size.
 It is believed that it might be a mecopteran and might have been yet another ectoparasite of feathered dinosaurs.
-Similarly, another potential basal mecopteran *Strashila incredibilis* at 6 mm, has also been proposed to be a dinosaur ectoparasite.
+Similarly, another potentialbasal mecopteran *Strashila incredibilis*at 6 mm, has also been proposed to be a dinosaur ectoparasite.
 The consistently larger size of these insects relative to modern siphonopterans can be taken as evidence for the niche offered by the feathers on large dinosaurs.
 Of course the implications